Aff1nity/Python/README.md

 Project Summary: [Movie Set Creation](https://github.com/Aff1nity/Python/tree/main/Data%20Set%20Creation%20and%20Cleaning)

-The code in the GitHub repository demonstrates my skills in data set creation and cleaning using Python.
+The code was very valuable for my learning process in data set creation and cleaning using Python.
 Specifically, the code performs the following functions:

     Scrapes movie data from a web page using Beautiful Soup, an HTML parser.
     Cleans and pre-processes the scraped data using Pandas dataframes, by removing duplicates, handling missing values, and converting data types.